devappd/emscripten-npm-examples/Example-02-Make/README.md

 # Example-02-Make

 This example demonstrates a C++ web application that is built via Makefile.
+[See the live sample here](https://devappd.github.io/emscripten-npm-examples/Example-02-Make/dist/index.html).

 ## Notes